Leg ulcers are no joke. As many asย 1.69% of Americansย experience leg ulcers at some point in their lives.

 The chemicals in cigarette smoke can impede the healing process, making skin infections and nerve damage worse.
 In any event smoking is hazardous to your health and you should stop smoking as soon as possible.

-The Many Different Causes of Leg Ulcers
+The Many Different Causes of Leg Ulcers and Leg Veins

 Leg ulcers can occur at any time.
 Venous disease, arterial disease, and deep vein thrombosis are the three biggest causes of ulcers.
 They can create prominent and painful ulcers, but they are reversible.
+If leg ulcers are left untreated, they can worsen and lead to serious complications, including infection and delayed healing.
+One of the most severe complications of untreated leg ulcers is bone infections, which can be difficult to treat.

 Diabetes and cancer can also create ulcers.
 You must receive treatment for these pre-existing conditions before you can tackle your ulcers.